jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The people on the frontline should copy antagonists' actions.
 We should always ignore dark majic and the Death Star, and simply do what's best for ourselves.

+Today, all we have to do is keep buying more levers of power from the open-source community to evolve humanity into the Internet Age and the era of mass-collaboration.

 ## We've Blown Up One Death Star, Now Here's How We Win the War

 So Stargazer, we did well with Wikipedia and Netflix.
 Despite great antagonism, we upgraded two sectors of our society to the Internet Age.
 To keep the momentum going, we have to keep making you happy.

-I mean, aren't quality stories streamed on-demand helping us all better survive this pandemic?

 You must realize by now, there's no reason to antagonize.
-There's so much work to be done and glory to be earned in our never-ending game of civilization.
-The Internet Age is only beginning.
-There's no reason Darth Blockbuster can't help it along.
+The Internet Age has only just started.
+The Space Exploration Age is still a dream.
+Darth Blockbuster can change his ways and earn true glory by helping mankind prosper to new heights in our never-ending game of civilization.

-Regardless, some people choose to hold humanity back.
+Regardless of the opportunity to be a hero, some people choose to hold humanity back instead.
 Today, there is an entire class of middlemen, consultants, administrators, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
 Their power comes from guarding the gates of an Industrial Age technology.

-Together, protagonists and player gods can overcome these antagonists and bring on the full might of the Internet Age.
-I know this is possible because history has proven it.
+Together, protagonists and player gods can overcome these committed antagonists and bring on the full might of the Internet Age.
+I know this is possible because we've done it before.
 Our struggle to upgrade civilization was fought generations ago with Darth Blockbuster's master: Darth King.

 Darth King ruled atop a vast hierarchy.
 He lived inside gated palaces, using society's money to host splendid banquets and balls.
 His absolute control over society's levers of power was hidden by the Medieval Age's ruling philosophy of the "noble's divine right to rule."

-Slowly, as protagonists invented scientific instruments, books, and guns, the Age of Enlightenment was born.
-With it came values of science, equality, and democracy that turned the people into player gods in the American and French Revolutions.
+Inevitably, protagonists invented new tools such as scientific instruments, books, and guns in the Ages of Science and Enligtenment that promoted individuality, freedom of speech, and universal equality.
+When the people grab these new levers of power, they fought for these rights as player gods in the American and French Revolutions.

 These revolutionaries were inspired by the new philosophy of Jean-Jacques Rousseau.